-You are cordially invited to attend the annual general meeting (the "Meeting") of the shareholders of SAVARIA CORPORATION (the "Corporation") which will be held at the Hotel Le Crystal in the René Lévesque room, located at 1100 de la Montagne, Montreal, Quebec on May 11, 2016, at 11:00 a.m.
-(Montreal time) for the purposes of:
+You are cordially invited to attend the annual and special meeting (the "Meeting") of the shareholders of SAVARIA CORPORATION (the "Corporation") which will be held at the Hôtel Le Crystal in the René Lévesque room, located at 1100, rue de la Montagne, Montréal, Québec on May 15, 2017, at 11:00 a.m.
+(EST) for the following purposes:

-- (a) receiving the audited financial statements of the Corporation for the year ended December 31, 2015, and the report of its auditor; - (b) electing the directors for the ensuing year; - (c) appointing KPMG LLP as the Corporation's auditor for the ensuing year and authorizing the directors to fix their remuneration; - (d) transacting such other business as may properly come before the Meeting.
+- (a) to receive the audited financial statements of the Corporation for the year ended December 31, 2016, and the report of its auditors; - (b) to elect the directors for the ensuing year; - (c) to appoint KPMG LLP as the Corporation's auditors for the ensuing year and to authorize the directors to fix their remuneration; - (d) to consider and, if deemed advisable, pass an ordinary resolution of the shareholders, the full text of which is reproduced in Schedule C to the management information circular, to approve, ratify and confirm the proposed amendments to the Corporation's Stock Option Plan; and - (e) to transact such other business as may properly be brought before the Meeting or any reconvened meeting following its adjournment.

 Shareholders may exercise their rights by attending the Meeting or by completing the enclosed instrument of proxy ("Proxy Form").
 If you are unable to attend the Meeting in person, please complete, date and sign the enclosed Proxy Form and return it in the envelope provided.
-Proxy Forms must be received by Computershare Investors Services (100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1) no later than 5:00 p.m. (local time) on Monday, May 9, 2016, or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the Proxy Form may be invalid.
-Shareholders of record at the close of business on April 4, 2016 are entitled to receive notice of and vote at the Meeting.
+Proxy Forms must be received by Computershare Investors Services (100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1) no later than 5:00 p.m.
+EST) on Thursday, May 11, 2017, or, if the Meeting is adjourned, not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time of the reconvened meeting, otherwise the Proxy Form may be invalid.
+Shareholders of record at the close of business on April 6, 2017 are entitled to receive notice of and vote at the Meeting.